Kamala Harris Hit With Bogus Birther Charge

 Throughout his candidacy and his presidency, Barack Obama was frequently hit with a conspiracy theory suggesting that he was not born in the United States.
 There was never the slightest bit of truth to the conspiracy — Obama was born in 1961 in Hawaii, as was backed up by every piece of documentation.
 One key proponent of the theory was Donald Trump, who ended up succeeding Obama as president.
+Jerome Corsi, who wrote a book questioning the validity of Obama’s birth certificate, is in now in the news in connection to the Mueller investigation.

 Now, another candidate for president is facing a similar but equally baseless charge.